Happy New Year to everyone! May 2017 be your best year yet!

 - Being outdoors

 - Being resourceful – figuring out how to do things for ourselves

 - Cooking and/or trying new foods

 Around this happiness list, we created some specific goals for 2017.
 Those goals are posted here: Our 2017 Happiness Project Bucket List

-Over the next year, working this bucket list will be our focus – not my family, not their drama, and definitely not the unhappy year that is now behind us.
+Over the next year, working this bucket list will be our focus – not drama and definitely not the unhappy year that is now behind us.
 I invite you to follow along as we take a proactive, positive approach to achieving happiness on our own terms.